gvwilson/thirdbit/fiction/maddy-roo/index.md

 ## You Gotta Listen!

-"Wait—a sneak attack?"
+Maddy's heart skipped a beat.
+"What?"
-Maddy demanded.
+she demanded.
 "When?"

 The bot's lenses rotated in a mechanical blink.